 Amend your soil with organic material first (either homemade compost or purchased certified compost).
 Then submit a soil sample to determine the pH and nutrient content of your soil.
 The N.C.
 Cooperative Extension center in your county can provide a soil test kit to have your soil analyzed and obtain specific recommendations for growing vegetables.
 Amend the soil based on the recommendations from the soil analysis.

 Space plants according to the label on the seed packet or plant tag.
 Allow space for the plant to mature, and leave space for airflow between plants to prevent disease.

 Plant seeds only two to three times as deep as the greatest diameter of the seed.
 Cover the seed and firm the soil lightly to ensure good seed-to-soil contact.
-For plants in peat cups or cubes, remove the part of the peat container that is above the potting soil in the container, and be sure to cover the containers well with soil when planting them in the garden.
+Before planting seedlings that were grown in peat containers or soil cubes, either remove the entire peat container or remove the part of the container that extends above the soil.
+If you plant the seedling in the peat container, cover the container completely with soil to prevent it from wicking moisture from the soil.
 Acclimate transplants to their new environment by providing temporary shade for tender transplants for two or three days after setting them out.

 Mulching helps conserve soil moisture, reduce weeds, and reduce erosion.
 Use shredded leaves, pine straw, newspaper, or other organic matter that will break down and improve the soil.

 Plan for continual harvest by staggering planting dates at one- to two-week intervals.
 For example, if you are going to plant four sections of lettuce, plant the first week one, the second week two, the third week three, and the fourth week four.
 Table 1. depicts the planting and harvest schedule for a raised bed with weekly plantings of lettuce and other cool-season vegetables.
 As one crop is harvested, replant that area.
 Plan to grow crops in each of North Carolina’s three growing seasons.

 Harvest May 14